bosafoagyare/web-academic/content/publication/osafoagyare-metastasis-2022/index.md

 ---
-title: "Prediction of Metastasis Event using Hierarchical Classification with Elastic Nets"
+title: "Hierarchical Classification for Predicting Metastasis Using Elastic-Net Regularization on Gene Expression Data"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here